HOW TO FIND LOADS AS A NEW OWNER-OPERATOR IN 2026

 How to Use Load Boards Without Leaving Money on the Table

 The biggest mistake new carriers make on load boards is accepting the first load they see.
 The posted rate is almost always the broker's starting point, not their best offer.
+Our rate negotiation guide has word-for-word scripts you can use on the phone.
 Before you book anything, check the average rate for that lane using DAT RateView or Truckstop rate tools.
 If the posted rate is 15-20% below the lane average, call the broker and negotiate up.

 Also, always check the broker's credit score before accepting.
 On DAT, look for a score of 80 or higher.
 Anything below that means other carriers have had issues getting paid.
 A great rate means nothing if the broker doesn't pay.